Youssef-Azroun/belong_music_rewards_app/README.md

 **What We Offer**
 Same as above—fully remote, impactful role, and a collaborative team.
 Your contributions will directly enhance how fans interact with Belong's rewards and persona features.

-Apply to careers@belong.app with your resume, portfolio, and references to frontend tasks in this repo.
+Apply to careers@getbelong.app with your resume, portfolio, and references to frontend tasks in this repo.

 ### $${\color{green}🚀 \space Backend \space Developer \space (Node.js/TypeScript)}$$